zeffii/mesh_tiny_cad/README.md

   - X : two edges intersect, their intersection gets a weld vertex.
 You now have 4 edges and 5 vertices.
    ![X](http://i.imgur.com/kqtX9OE.png)

-A note about usage: Once the operation completes, all geometry that was previously selected will now be separated from any surrounding geometry that it was attached to.
-This has pros and cons, but is ultimately due to weak initial algorithm design.
-I've started an [issue about this](https://github.com/zeffii/Blender_CAD_utils/issues/4).

 _Update_:
 This script comes in two flavours, I recommend you use [the latest incarnation](https://github.com/zeffii/Blender_CAD_utils/blob/master/VTX/mesh_autoVTX.py).
 It performs V, T or X selection automatically.
 When installad
 - Select two edges